Actual cash value vs replacement cost

 - After a loss, an actual cash value (ACV) policy will reimburse you for the value of your items, minus depreciation.

-- A replacement cost value (RCV) policy will reimburse you for the original price you paid for your lost or damaged items.
+- A replacement cost value (RCV) policy will reimburse you for the cost to replace your lost or damaged items.

-- An RCV policy offers better coverage than ACV, but it’s more expensive.
+- An RCV policy offers more comprehensive coverage than ACV, but it’s more expensive.

 If you rent your home or apartment, having renters insurance provides financial protection in the event of a loss.
 So before you purchase a policy, decide whether you want an ACV or RCV policy.
 An RCV policy offers the best coverage at a slightly higher price point.
 It’s ideal for renters who have a lot of personal belongings (especially pricey ones), while an ACV policy is better for the renter who doesn’t own many items, or needs to save money.
 Either way, make sure you have enough personal property insurance for your specific needs.